lfess/lfess-resources/GOVERNANCE.md

 - Comments on an issue or pull request that is making a change to a specification.
 - Comments shared during a meeting that are directly incorporated into a specification.

-A list of current working groups can be found at [WORKINGGROUPS.md](WORKINGGROUPS.md).
+Current working groups can be found at [WORKINGGROUPS.md](WORKINGGROUPS.md).

 ## Membership

-LFESS Membership is available at no cost to any organization, and does not require an existing Linux Foundation membership.
+LFESS Membership is available at no cost to any organization and does not require an existing Linux Foundation membership.
 There are two tiers of membership:

 - Steering Membership
 - General Membership